Webbgaraget/wg-custom-post-type/README.md

 ## Getting started

-To get started using this library, go ahead and clone the repo into the folder of choice.
+To get started using this library, either clone it or download the zip and unpack it into the folder of choice.
+A recommended place would be to put the library in a `lib/`-folder within your theme or plugin.

+### Using `git clone`

-	git clone git@github.com:Webbgaraget/wg-custom-post-type
+	git clone git@github.com:Webbgaraget/wg-custom-post-type.git

 If you're interested in adding meta boxes for your CPT (you probably are), initialise the submodule with the following command (ran from the root of the newly cloned git repo)

 	git submodule update --init

-And you're golden!
+### Using the zip file

+Unpack the zip file where you want the library to reside.
+Then head on over to [wg-meta-box](http://github.com/webbgaraget/wg-meta-box "wg-meta-box @ Github") and download and unpack that library into the `wg-custom-post-type/lib/wg-meta-box` folder.

 ## Example: Creating your first custom post type